 The cryptojacking battlefield is shared by multiple threat actors such as Kinsing and TeamTNT.
 Two code characteristics these groups share is to remove competing actors who are also mining for cryptocurrency and disable security features found in the victim machine.
 This provides them an advantage over the hijacked resources, like the advanced system sanitation that we identified targeting Huawei Cloud.

-In this article, we focus on one common functionality found amongst multiple payloads: the disabling of features inside cloud service provider (CSP), Alibaba.
+In this article, we focus on one common functionality found among multiple payloads: the disabling of features inside cloud service provider (CSP), Alibaba.
 We also look at possible reasons that multiple threat actors and malware routines focused on Alibaba Cloud (also known as Aliyun) and the implications of these illicit mining activities on Alibaba Cloud users.

 Looking into Alibaba ECS